Giving to Others While You Live: The Meaningful Impact of Gifting Today

 Medicaid

-Though unlikely for some retirees to qualify due to the low-income requirements (i.e., in Utah, coverage is available for those with household incomes up to 138% of the federal poverty level), this may be the cheapest option for those that do qualify.
+Though unlikely for some retirees to qualify due to the low-income requirements (i.e., in Utah, coverage is available for those with household incomes up to 138% of the federal poverty level), this may be the cheapest option for those who do qualify.
 However, many doctors don’t accept Medicaid, so you may have to change your primary providers if you qualify for coverage.

 Christian Healthcare Ministries

 This is not traditional insurance, but rather a Christian-based method of sharing the costs with others around you.
-Each member pays a monthly premium and those funds are used to help other members cover their healthcare costs.
+Each member pays a monthly premium, and those funds are used to help other members cover their healthcare costs.

 The Marketplace